 • Open the pot and, and carefully transfer the mixture to a blender.
 Be sure to remove the center cap from the blender lid to vent steam, but cover the hole with a kitchen towel.
 Blend until the dip is smooth, thick, and creamy.
 Alternatively, you can use an immersion blender, but it will take several minutes, and the texture will be chunkier and not as smooth.

-• Allow to cool for at least 15-20 minutes before serving.
+• Allow to cool for at least 15 to 20 minutes before serving.
+Top with chopped cilantro and scallions, if using, and serve with tortilla chips or crackers.

 Stovetop Directions

 • Soak the cashews.
 Cover the cashews in boiling water and soak for 1 hour.
 Alternatively, you can soak them in cold water overnight or for 8 hours.
-Drain thoroughly and pat dry.
+Drain and rinse with fresh water.

 • Sauté the onions and garlic.
 Heat a nonstick frying pan over medium heat.
-Add 2-3 teaspoons of olive oil or cooking oil* of choice.
-Once hot, add the diced onion and a pinch of salt and stir together for 1 minute.
+Add 2-3 teaspoons of olive oil or cooking oil of choice.
+Once hot, add the onion and a pinch of salt.
 Cook for 5 minutes, or until the onion has softened.
 Add the garlic and stir frequently for 2-3 minutes to prevent the garlic from burning.
 Turn off the heat.

 • Steam the cauliflower.
 Bring about 1/4 inch of water to a boil in a large frying pan.
 Then add the cauliflower florets.
 Cover the pan and steam until very soft and tender, about 7-9 minutes.
 Drain any remaining water to prevent the dip from becoming watery.